-There are few attributes used to name and identify the packages and files by google.android.packageinstaller on Android.
-Here are the few major attributes for Com google android packageinstaller are as follows.
+There are a few attributes used to name and identify the packages and files by google.android.packageinstaller on Android.
+Here are the few major attributes for Com Google android packageinstaller are as follows.

-SharedUserId – it is that the Linux UID which will be shared between different apps.
+- SharedUserId – it is the Linux UID that will be shared between different apps.